pgarner/pgarner.github.io/positions.md

 # Overview

 We are always looking for good people at Idiap.
-Any open position will be advertised on the [Idiap jobs page](http://www.idiap.ch/en/join-us/job-opportunities); all are funded except the speculative positions.
+Any open position will be advertised on the [Idiap careers page](https://www.idiap.ch/en/careers); all are funded except the speculative positions.
 A speculative application is useful if you anticipate a position being available soon, or if you have your own funding.

 # Interns

-I currently have funding for multiple internships; the subjects are open, but should be related to the research that is being done in the wider group.
+I have funding for internships; the subjects are open, but should be related to the research that is being done in the wider [group](group.html).
 The [formal position](https://careers.werecruit.io/en/idiap/offres/topics-in-learning-and-inference-internship-2c0aa2) is on the jobs page.

 Unless you have your own funding, interns are funded by Idiap with a stipend of CHF ~3,000 per month.
 In Martigny, this will pay rent, food and (some) beer; you probably won't save anything.
 An internship is suitable for someone doing a masters and needing a project, or with a masters waiting to take a PhD position.
 It can also suit current a PhD student wanting to broaden their knowledge.
 An internship is not suitable for a PhD graduate unless you have a very clear idea of where you're going next.